bangbangcon/bangbangcon.github.io/give-a-talk.md

 What do we mean by talk* with an asterisk?
 We [have an expansive definiton of what we consider](https://organicdonut.com/2019/01/expanding-the-con-aesthetic/) a "talk" for !!Con’s 10-minute slots!
-Send us plays about the joy of computing, musical numbers about a bug you found, a magic show using strace.
+Send us plays about the joy of computing, musical numbers about a bug you found, magic shows using strace.
 Whatever you want to do with a ten-minute slot, we’d love to hear about it.
 Of course, we’re looking forward to seeing good old-fashioned talk proposals as well.